supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 For applications your organization has developed or for those that are registered directly in your Azure AD tenant, you can grant tenant-wide admin consent from App registrations in the Azure portal.

+## Lab Objectives
+After completing this lab, you will be able to:
+- Perform App registration
+- Grant admin consent in Enterprise apps

 #### Estimated time: 15 minutes

 ### Exercise 1 - Admin Consent